 She stared at her eggs and toast and potatoes and tried to recall in her memory of what transpired in the last forty-five seconds that led to such a tragedy.
 Was it her inattention, her imagined palsy, her greasy fingers, her self-destructive tendencies?
 Or was it some trickster ghost or spirit or fairy?
 She didn’t care enough to search for the truth about her eggs or herself or whether ghosts were real and had the capacity to push a plate off of a table.
 Towards the end of her stare, she realized that she was not depressed enough to eat food off the floor again.
 But she was far too miserable to make a proper breakfast again.
 She could not conceive of how her food ended up on the floor.
 But it was there.
 Eggs, toast and frozen-in-the-middle hash browns, staring up at her, with a smirk created out of splattered ketchup.

 She had decided months ago, after seeing a program on television, to make a real breakfast every morning as a way to cherish herself, to give back to herself, to nourish herself.
 It would replace the daily donut that ate into her once good health.
 Like anything good in life, she fought it.
 The program said to set goals.
 In full self-defiance, she dared herself and set a goal: One breakfast a week.
 Then, after a month of that, she would bump it up to two a week.
 So forth and so forth until Month Seven completed her chrysalis and she would break forth and fly, a butterfly caught in a hurly-burly gust of pancakes and smoothies, muffins and omelets.
 This story takes place in the third week of the second month of breakfastmaking.
+She had already made two breakfasts that week.
+This would have been the third breakfast.
+Two weeks ahead of schedule.
+She did not have to think about making a third breakfast, and she did not plan it.
+It sort of happened.
+When the toaster dinged she had an inkling about her great progress in life.
+Her plan would take care of itself.
+She smiled.
+She felt some kind of happiness.
+There was a change in the air.
+A change in the empty cavern that she fancied was within her.
+Things would finally be working out.

 But, then, it was three o’clock in the afternoon and the food was still on the floor of her kitchen.
 She was in her office downstairs.
 She had abated her hunger with coffee and breath mints and stupid magazines.
 The lack of sugar in her blood combined with a decade-long adrenal fatigue, put her on edge.
 She had not been rude yet, though no one had come into her office.
 She was slow on her feet and slow to answer the questions coming through the phone.
 The world was fortunate that no one had entered her office that morning.